Deja Vu: Nightwish’s Yesterwynde

 Stepping away from the singles, I actually found that I enjoyed part of “Sway” and much of the orchestral ballad “Lanternlight”, with the former being a close cousin to the twee Rusted Root vibes of “Harvest” on the previous album.
 I love the first few minute and a half of “Sway” in particular, with it being one of the few examples where I really feel that Troy had to have a lead vocal part, his gentle tone a perfect match for the hushed whisper the vocal melody is delivered in.
 It all gets a little messy during the middle sequence where they’re talking in grandiose tones about “the big reveal”… can we get back to the ballad please?
 Well they never do and the song dissolves into orchestral nothingness and four minutes feels like six and this is an opportunity wasted.
 On “Lanternlight”, I felt we got the closest to the Nightwish of olde, with Tuomas penning a heart on sleeve, lead vocal driven ballad that Floor genuinely shines on as a singer, her best moment on these past two albums.
 I think it works because it is so simple, the melody is allowed to flow unobstructed by any other elements jutting in unwelcomingly.
 As for everything else… well, “The Children of ‘Ata” had a solid chorus, an admirable lyrical sentiment that covered an interesting historical tidbit I had remembered reading about before, but that was it for positive takeaways.

 I wrote in my review for Human. :||: Nature that Tuomas was “at his best when he allows himself to write in a pop songwriter mode first and foremost, and then colors in the details with metallic elements, with film soundtrack music, and with ancillary elements like the aforementioned tribal drumming or folk music”.
-All the progressive rock infusions that have swirled into the mix on these last two albums are pulling him away from his strength, and I think that no one is around to tell him as much (he certainly won’t discern this himself… this is what happens others start calling you maestro and you don’t correct them).
+All the progressive rock infusions that have swirled into the mix on these last two albums are pulling him away from his strength, and I think that no one is around to tell him as much (he certainly won’t discern this himself… this is what happens when others start calling you maestro and you don’t correct them).
 The first Floor album, Endless Forms Most Beautiful, worked really well because he essentially wrote simple, straightforward symphonic metal songs that were built on hooks and free flowing melodies.
 I remember remarking that it sounded at times like a throwback to Oceanborn, with a slight power metal tinge to it, and the lyrical theme of that album was the first dip into this pool of humanism and nature.
 It really worked.
 The thing that I ultimately came away with while listening to Yesterwynde was that Endless Forms aged really well, its directness very reminiscent of the sharpness of the band that wrote Imaginaerum, and that everything since has been a chore to sit and listen thru.
-I do think Marco’s missing vocal presence could have gone a long way in addressing that, the idea being that his voice almost demanded something more straightforwardly metal or just to the guts so to speak, and with just Floor and Troy on vocals, there is a lack of bared teeth.
+I do think Marco’s missing vocal presence could have gone a long way in addressing that, the idea being that his voice almost demanded something more straightforwardly metal or more meat and potatoes so to speak, and with just Floor and Troy on vocals, there is a lack of this needed driving force.

 I also wonder if the overwhelming indifference I’ve detected to this albums release is also a reaction to this being the third record in a row mining this particular subject matter.
 I know I’ve used the Green Day analogy before, that American Idiot was a fresh concept when it came out, but that same concept felt trite and overdone when they went with it again five years later on 21st Century Breakdown.
 Nightwish has described this as being the third and final album in a trilogy, so the good news here is that this particular vein should be exhausted by their own admission, that we can expect something new.
 In the process of preparing to write about this album, I listened to the previous albums in this trilogy back to back before listening to this one, and despite the quality gap between those two albums, the thing they share in common with Yesterwynde is that some of these songs are interchangeable from album to album.
 Something like “Sway” or “Harvest” could’ve been on any of these three albums, same for some of the other tracks, and so it calls into question the need for a trilogy — all are “positive” in tone, which has been the key talking point in the press interviews the band has given this time around.
 What was so different from album to album here that necessitated three albums worth of music digging into the same of inspiration that wasn’t already said on Endless Forms?

 That lingering question is ultimately what Nightwish fans should be worried about.
-Did he extend this theme for so long because he’s at a loss of what to do otherwise?
-And now that its over, where does Tuomas go from here as a songwriter for this band?
+Did Tuomas extend this theme for so long because he’s at a loss of what to do otherwise?
+And now that its over, where does he go from here as a songwriter for this band?
 The standard advice he’d likely get from most critics is to return to something more personal and cut from the same cloth the older Nightwish classics were, but is that possible?
 Those albums were written from starkly personal places that fans love to speculate about (I will refrain here), and he’s older and at a different phase in his life.
 We’ve also seen less than stellar results when some other artists have attempted such a challenge, with the results being watered down or unconvincing.
 Its ironic that the older, more personal songs about longing and heartbreak and inner turmoil were more universally loved and adored than these songs addressing more universal, grander themes that should be applicable to all of us.
 But that’s an adage that has been around in all types of media, that audiences will respond to something they can identify with.
 Its why people love to talk about their favorite characters in movies, and not so much their favorite thematic material.
-I don’t have any answers for that question, but I’ll be extremely interested in how Tuomas answers it.
+I don’t have any answers for this lingering question, but I’ll be extremely interested in how Tuomas answers it.

 Familiar Forms Most Beautiful: Nightwish’s Human. :II: Nature